LEARN MORE

 Dong brings over two decades of experience developing, shipping, and optimizing world-class production models.
 Most recently she served as Principal Machine Learning Engineer at Apple, and before that spent nearly 14 years at Google, including Google Brain and DeepMind, as a Senior Staff Software Engineer.
 She holds a Ph.D. in Computer Engineering from the University of Illinois Urbana-Champaign, where her research focused on speech modeling, indicating early interest in what she would spend her career pursuing: teaching machines to understand the world through signals, not just text.

 Dong’s work at Archetype centers on a fundamental challenge.
 Vision and language give you part of the picture.
-The physical world runs on signals — vibration, pressure, temperature, humidity, airflow — that cameras can't see and LLMs aren't built to understand.
+However, the physical world runs on signals — vibration, pressure, temperature, humidity, airflow — that cameras can't see and LLMs aren't built to understand.
 Newton is designed to close that gap: a foundation model trained on physical reality, capable of generalizing across assets, environments, and industries without rebuilding from scratch.

 We asked Dong a few questions about what it takes to build a foundation model for the physical world.